forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Replication effect size: N/A
 {{< /spoiler >}}

 * **Milgram experiment** was a study examining the influence of authority on the immoral behaviour.
 Participants were assigned the role of ‘teachers’ and they were instructed by the experimentator to administer electric shocks of 15-450 V voltage, whenever the ‘learner’  made a mistake.
 There were various variants of the study.
-In the most basic one, 100% of participants agree to administer a 300 V shock and 65% agreed to apply to maximum shock od 450 V.
+In the most basic one, 100% of participants agree to administer a 300 V shock and 65% agreed to apply to maximum shock of 450 V.
 {{< spoiler text="Statistics" >}}
 * Status: mixed
 * Original paper: [Behavioral Study of obedience](https://psycnet.apa.org/record/1964-03472-001), Milgram 1963. n=40 \